 Why are Reasonable Living Expenses used?

-RLEs are designed to help protect borrowers by ensuring that a borrower has enough money each month to cover expenses, without overstretching themselves.
-This commitment to having essential expenses covered can have a huge impact on borrower’s physical and mental well-being.
-RLEs can help a Personal Insolvency Practitioner (PIP) determine what the best possible arrangement is for a borrower in home mortgage arrears.
+RLEs are designed to help protect borrowers by ensuring they have enough money each month to cover expenses without overstretching themselves.
+This commitment to having essential expenses covered can greatly impact the borrower’s physical and mental well-being.
+RLEs can help a Personal Insolvency Practitioner (PIP) determine the best possible arrangement for a borrower in home mortgage arrears.

 It lets the PIP know what spare income is left over at the end of each month to pay back the borrower’s creditors.
 This benefits the borrower as they are paying into an arrangement at a rate that matches their means.
-Borrowers in mortgage arrears can access the services of a PIP for free through the Abhaile scheme, by way of a voucher.
+Borrowers in mortgage arrears can access the services of a PIP for free through the Abhaile scheme through a voucher.

 You can find the list of Abhaile PIPs